IBM/sms-analysis-with-wks/README.md

 ### NLU with a WKS model

-The important change to made to a regular cURL call to NLU is to add an `entities.model` argument to the query string.
-In the example below we see (`entities.model=10:a5172791-b31b-4b0d-b546-3610ec652ca4`) added.
-It's clear in the server response that we can see domain specific entities like `Offer`, `Offer_Period`, and `Merchant`.

-To do this yourself, replace `username` and `password` with your own NLU credentials, and the WKS model ID, `entities.model` with your own WKS model ID.
+In the following examples, replace `username` and `password` with your own **NLU** credentials.
+In this first example, we will also be adding an `entites.model` argument to the query string.
+Replace this value with your own **WKS** model ID.

 The SMS text is URL encoded as it is passed as a query argument.
-Note that the model used to train and evaluate entities is based on few sample SMS offers, which are available in the [data](data) folder.
+Note that the model used to train and evaluate entities is based on a few sample SMS offers, which can be viewed in the [data/offers_msg.csv](data/offers_msg.csv) file.

+After issuing this cURL command, it is clear in the server response that we can see domain specific entities like `Offer`, `Offer_Period`, and `Merchant`.

 ```
 curl -u "$username":"$password" \